DipikaRawal/weather_app/README.md

 # weather_app
-First project as a simple weather app.
+Utilised HTML, CSS, and JavaScript to deliver intuitive user experience for a weather app website using Google Map API